 In olden days, villagers, even now, used to accelerate the ripening process of banana, mango and other fruits, just before they were taken to market places.
 The method employed by them was simple.
-They used to keep the raw and unripened fruits in tightly closed earthern pots and fill the pot with smoke generated by burning cow dung at the base and then seal it.
-After 12 to 24 hours of this treatment, the fruits would appear yellowish and just started for full ripening and they were ready for marketing.
+They used to keep the raw and unripened fruits in tightly closed earthen pots and fill the pot with smoke generated by burning cow-dung at the base and then seal it.
+After 12 to 16 hours of this treatment, the fruits would appear yellowish and just started for full ripening and they were ready for marketing (personal experience).
 Even today, villagers use this method without knowing why and how ripening is accelerated by the smoke generated by burning the cow dung.
 But plant physiologists discovered ethylene as the gas that induces and augments fruit ripening.
 This phenomenon and technology of fruit ripening was known to our village farmers many many centuries back.
 Even now renowned plant physiologists don't know this.
 All of us know cow dung produces atmospheric polluting gases such as methane and ethylene.
-For that matter animal feca and fruit release more pullutants than all the cars (put together) that emit pullutants.
+For that matter animal fecal and fruits release more pollutants than all the cars (put together) that emit pollutants.
 Though scientific studies were initiated as early as 1900s, understanding the process of fruit ripening and identification of the causative factor was possible only in 1924.
 Since then, detailed studies have been made on ethylene and its effect on plants.

 Many plant physiologists call ethylene as a plant hormone in gaseous state.
 But some do not agree with this view instead, they consider ethylene as a byproduct of reactions induced by other phytohormones and not an hormone perse.
 Two critical enzymes involved are SAM and ACC synthase.
-Both gene can be used for antisense technology for prolonging commercial fruit ripening, which is help full for farmers for their products will have longer shelf life and this protectiveness ha sno deleterious effect on eaters.
+Both genes can be used for antisense technology for prolonging commercial fruit ripening, which is helpful for farmers for their products will have longer shelf life and this protectiveness has no deleterious effect on consumers.
+Now the release of transgenic savor flavor tomatoes in American market; it is difficult identify which is transgenic product which is not.

 Ethylene is produced in response to exogenous stimuli as shown in the above diagram.
 In any of the plant developmental processes plant hormones interact with one another.